 |Congested with many Wi-Fi signals||Far less Wi-Fi congestion|

-Since dual band routers came to be, we've had to tell our devices about the 2.4 GHz network and/or the 5 GHz network separately.
-If your phone (for example) has both networks saved in its Wi-Fi list, it may pick one or the other to use when you get home -- usually the first one it sees.
-It doesn't usually discriminate and it may not know the "Home 5" is better.
+Since dual-band routers came to be, we've had to tell our devices about those two different networks.
+If your phone (for example) has both networks saved in its Wi-Fi list, it will connect to the first one that it sees.
+It doesn't usually discriminate and it may not know the "Home 5" network is better.
 Some devices let you set the priority/order, but this isn't universal.

 If you only want to use one network, you can tell that device to "forget" the other.
-However, you may run into situations where the other band works best -- then you're back to re-connecting to it, and the "switching back and forth" game rears its head again.
+However, you may run into situations where the other band works best and you'll have to go back and re-connect to it.

-This is where the mesh approach comes in.
-Instead of "Home 2.4" and "Home 5", you'd have one and only one network called Home.
+Instead of "Home 2.4" and "Home 5", you can have one and only one network called Home.
 The router will still utilize both the 2.4 GHz and 5 GHz bands in the background, but you won't have to worry about picking one over the other.

-- A single network to concern yourself with, while still utilizing both frequencies
+- A single network to concern yourself with, while still making use of both frequencies

 - No need to switch between networks depending on the situation